Direct links to:

 Please ask the authorities of your commune for information or consult the official website of your canton of residence (PDF, 303 kB, 25.01.2023) (in German).

 You can also request help from the cantonal or city services responsible for integration (in German).

 Here you can find information on the cantonal integration programmes (in German).

-Are people with protection status S allowed to work?
+Are people with protection status S allowed to work / to be employed?

-Yes, but the employer must first apply for a work permit from the cantonal authorities at the place of work (PDF, 298 kB, 04.05.2022).
-This application can only be made after protection status S has been granted.
+Yes, but the employer must first apply for a work permit from the cantonal authorities at the place of work (PDF, 303 kB, 25.01.2023).
+This application can be made, without a waiting period, after protection status S has been granted.
 The persons receive a confirmation letter and the S work permit is sent a short time later.
 The canton periodically checks whether the applicable wage and working conditions are complied with.

 Are people with protection status S allowed to be self-employed?